dib-lab/2021-paper-ibd/manuscript.md

 ## Genomic sequences that are differentially abundant in IBD are not exclusive to IBD

-Given that genome sequences belonging to many species were differentially abundant in CD and UC, we next investigated whether there was a disease-specific metapangenome in CD or UC -- i.e., whether there are sequences from a species that are only observed in IBD.
+Given that genome sequences belonging to many species were differentially abundant in CD and UC, we next investigated whether there was a disease-specific microbiome in CD or UC -- i.e., whether there are sequences from a species that are only observed in IBD.
 Using FracMinHash sketches from the differentially abundant sequences, we identified the differentially abundant sequences in each metagenome and compared their occurrence and distribution across diagnoses.

 In general, we found no evidence for disease-specific sequences among the 54 species we investigated.